Fiber: Your Digestive System’s Gut Health Hero

 When it comes to nutrients, fiber is the champion hiding in plain sight, quietly working wonders for your health.
 This essential nutrient does much more than keep your bowel movements regular; it’s a powerful tool for gut health, heart disease prevention and weight management.

-Unfortunately, many people don’t consume as much fiber as our bodies need.
+Unfortunately, many people don’t consume as much fiber as their bodies need.
 But there are plenty of high-fiber foods that are good for your health, low in sugar, and not to mention, delicious.

 The Importance of Fiber